-La Liberte de Conscience.
+La Liberté de Conscience.
 Par Jules Simon.
 Deuxième édition.
 Paris : Hachette.
-THE questions discussed in this book are now more than ever in Franco questions of the day; for, although the learned and eloquent author glances over the whole of Europe, and proves that in no country religious liberty really exists, his labours are of course undertaken with home views and desires.
-When he went, at the request of the Liberal party ration in Belgium-a task he accomplished so well that the defeat of the clericals is in a great measure attributed to him-he spoke with a force and an earnestness which showed that he himself felt the weight of oppression, that he was pleading his own cause as well as that of truth.
+THE questions discussed in this book are now more than ever in France questions of the day; for, although the learned and eloquent author glances over the whole of Europe, and proves that in no country religious liberty really exists, his labours are of course undertaken with home views and desires.
+When he went, at the request of the Liberal party, to preach toleration in Belgium-a task he accomplished so well that the defeat of the clericals is in a great measure attributed to him-he spoke with a force and an earnestness which showed that he himself felt the weight of oppression, that he was pleading his own cause as well as that of truth,

 The truth is, that although much talk is indulged in on the equality of every Frenchman before the law, that equality does not exist in matters of religion.
-Catholicism, the dominant form of Christianity, has not only succeeded in vitiating the law, but daily succeeds in vitiating the action of the -law.-M.-Simon-points-out_that_the_twenty-sixth article of the constitution of January 14, 1852, lays down that it is the duty of the Senate to oppose the promulgation of all laws which might interfere with 'the liberty of worship'-not, be it observed, the liberty of conscience, but the right of all men to meet and adore their God after their own fushion.
-But this article is mere hypocrisy, like so many other articles of that forsworn constitution.
-In France no public worship can be carried on without preliminary authorization; and this authorization is not granted, like a license, on the fulfilment of certain formalities, but depends entirely on the arbitrary will of Mayors and Prefects.
-We need not say that all officials in France serve two masters, first the Emperor and then the Church, which contributes so much to the support of the present order of things.
+Catholicism, the dominant form of Christianity, has not only succeeded in vitiating the law, but daily succeeds in vitiating the action of the hypocrisy, like so many other articles of that forsworn constitution.
+In France no public worship can be carried on without preliminary authorization; and this authorization is not granted, like a license, on the fulfilment of certain formulities, but depends entirely on the arbitrary will of Mayors first the Emperor and then the Church, which contributes so much to the support of the present order of things.
 A Mayor, at any rate, who should incur the displeasure of a Curé, would have but a short lease of office.

 Many instances could be cited to show the arbitrary manner in which permission to exercise the Protestant religion is refused in France.
 In August, 1852, that religion was interdicted at Grand-Fresnoy, in the department of the Aisne.
-At Franvilliers, in the Somme, it was interdicted on November 27, 1852, and allowed on the 13th of the following December; whilst at a locality in the Oise, it was authorized in 1851, and interdicted in 1859.
-But the grounds on which such measures are taken are better explained in a decree pronounced by the Academic Council of the Var, interdicting a Protestant school :--- "Considering that the Sieur Guilbot, by coming to La Gaudé to open a free Protestant school in a commune where there was no Protestant by origin, born and recognized as such, has introduced such a ferment of discord that the said commune has ever since been constantly divided; and considering that the closing of this school is asked for on all sides . . . as the only and necessary means of re-establishing calm . . . it is decreed that the said school shall be immediately and for ever closed."
+At Franvilliers, in the Somme, it was interdicted on November 27, 1852, and allowed on the 13th of the following December; whilst at a locality in the Oise, it was authorized in 1851, and interdicted in 1853.
+But the grounds on which such measures are taken are better explained in a decree pronounced by the Academic Council of the Var, interdicting a Protestant school:-"Considering that the Sieur Guilbot, by coming to La Gaudé to open a free Protestant school in a commune where there was no Protestant by origin, born and recognized as such, has introduced such a ferment of discord that the said commune has ever since been constantly divided; and considering that the closing of this school is asked for on all sides . . . as the only and necessary means of re-establishing calm it is decreed that the said school shall be immediately and for ever closed."

 Precisely the same reasons are constantly alleged to justify the closing of Protestant chapels, or the refusal to allow them to be opened.
 It is announced by all authorities, and even by all magistrates, that the Catholic religion is the religion of France, and that all other religions are to be only tolerated to the smallest extent possible without absolute persecution.
-The principle obeyed is that the descendants of the old Protestant families are to be allowed to exercise their religion in certain places, but that nothing like conversion is to be tolerated. .
-Observe the phrase, "Protestant by origin, born and recognized as such."
+The principle obeyed is that the descendants of the old Protestant families are to be allowed to exercise their religion in certain places, but that nothing like conversion is to be tolerated.
+Observe the phrase, "Protestant by brigin, born and recognized as such."